Reliable Agent Systems

 Failure Mode

-A lot of discussion around coding agents gets stuck on the wrong question.
+A lot of agent design gets stuck on the wrong question.

 The goal is not multi-agent.